-- The policy is expected to have minor positive effects in relation to SA objectives 4: regeneration and social inclusion, 5: health and wellbeing, 6: sustainable transport, 13: cultural heritage and 14: landscape and townscape.
-These effects are expected because the policy supports the incorporation of existing and new green infrastructure features within development design to improve accessibility to the surrounding area.
-Furthermore it supports the enhancement and creation of open space, allotments, playing fields and outdoor sports facilities, and natural and semi natural greenspace and bluespace provision, whilst encouraging the linking of walking and cycling routes, bridleways and PRoWs which may encourage more active travel.
+6.296The policy is expected to have minor positive effects in relation to SA objectives 4: regeneration and social inclusion, 5: health and wellbeing, 6: sustainable transport, 13: cultural heritage and 14: landscape and townscape.
+These effects are expected because of the multifunctional benefits of green and blue infrastructure.
+The policy supports the enhancement and creation of open space, allotments, playing fields and outdoor sports facilities, and natural and semi natural greenspace and bluespace.
 Open green spaces may help encourage residents to live healthier lifestyles and provide opportunities for physical activities, leading to wellbeing benefits and social interaction.
-Furthermore, the policy requires developments to protect and enhance landscape character and the distinctiveness of Green Gaps, Registered Parks and Gardens and Local Green Space. - 6.293 Green infrastructure can have positive effects on climate change, as it facilitates the infiltration of surface water, therefore minimising flood risk, and may also aid carbon offsetting.
+Furthermore, the policy requires developments to protect and enhance landscape character and the distinctiveness of Green Gaps, Registered Parks and Gardens and ornamental parklands, registered Common Lands and Village Greens, and Local Green Space.

+6.297Green infrastructure can have positive effects on climate change, as it facilitates the infiltration of surface water, therefore minimising flood risk, and may also aid carbon offsetting.
 As a result, minor positive effects are expected in relation to SA objective 9: flood risk, SA objective 10: air quality and SA objective 11: climate change.
 In addition, green infrastructure may filter pollutants from surface water, which may result in improved water quality within watercourses and waterbodies.
 As such, a minor positive effect is expected for SA objective 8: water.

-Policy ST42: Biodiversity and Geodiversity
+Policy ST40: Biodiversity and Geodiversity

-- 6.294 Policy ST42 focuses on conserving and restoring or enhancing the natural environment by minimising impacts on biodiversity and geodiversity, protecting priority habitats and species and sites of biodiversity and geological importance, including their buffer zones.
-The policy outlines that all new development should make provision for 10% net biodiversity gain, and where not practicable, provide a financial contribution.
-It also sets out a mitigation hierarchy, prioritising avoidance of harm, followed by mitigation and compensation.
-The policy promotes the delivery of a robust ecological network at the local and landscape-scale, which establishes additional ecological links to the Nature Recovery Network.
+6.298Policy ST40 focuses on protecting and enhancing biodiversity and geodiversity.
+This includes protecting priority habitats and species and sites of international, national and local biodiversity and geological importance, including their buffer zones.
+The policy outlines that all new development should make provision for at least 10% net biodiversity gain.
+Where not practicable developments should provide a financial contribution.
+The policy also sets out a mitigation hierarchy relating to effects on biodiversity, prioritising avoidance of harm, followed by mitigation and compensation as a last resort.
+The policy promotes the delivery of a robust ecological network at the local and landscape-scale, and the establishment of additional ecological links to the Nature Recovery Network.
 In addition, the policy outlines that mitigation measures to address recreational impacts on the Clumber Park SSSI, Birklands and Billhaugh SPA, and Sherwood Forest ppSPA will be required for housing development within the identified zones of influence.
-The policy is therefore expected to have a significant positive effect in relation to SA objective 1: Biodiversity. - 6.295 The policy is also expected to have minor positive effects in relation to SA objective 5: Health and wellbeing by protecting green spaces that can be enjoyed by residents; improving their health and physical and mental wellbeing.
-Even in areas not accessible to the public, this policy will help to sustain ecosystem services, which ultimately impact human health and wellbeing. - 6.296 Protecting and enhancing habitats could help to conserve and enhance landscape character, therefore a minor positive effect is likely with regards to SA objective 14: Landscape and Townscape.
+The policy is therefore expected to have a significant positive effect in relation to SA objective 1: biodiversity.

+6.299The policy is also expected to have minor positive effects in relation to SA objective 5: Health and wellbeing by protecting green spaces that can be enjoyed by residents; improving their health and physical and mental wellbeing.
+Even in areas not accessible to the public, this policy will help to sustain ecosystem services, which ultimately impact human health and wellbeing.
+It may also support opportunities for residents to benefit from appropriate interactions with nature, which can have positive effects for mental health.

+6.300Protecting and enhancing habitats could help to conserve and enhance landscape character in Bassetlaw.
+Therefore, a minor positive effect is expected with regards to SA objective 14: Landscape and Townscape.

-Policy 43 Trees, woodlands and hedgerows
+Policy 41: Trees, woodland and hedgerows